Croydon: Parks and open spaces

 The borough has many woods for walking in, which together account for 8.5% of Greater London's woodland resource (626.46 hectares).
 These include Lloyd Park and Croham Hurst.

-Among several other parks and open spaces around Croydon, there is an area of landscaped green space in the town centre called Queens Gardens; it is adjacent to the town hall and Clocktower art centre.
+Among several other parks and open spaces around Croydon, there is an area (2 1/4 acres 0.91 hectares) of landscaped green space in the town centre called Queens Gardens; it is adjacent to the town hall and Clocktower art centre.

 Croydon holds one of the sources of the River Wandle.
 The river being a rare chalk stream.
 The Wandle Trail enables walkers to walk main off-road to London.
 The Vanguard Way is an off-road walk from Croydon to Newhaven (Britain's South Coast) intersecting the London Outer Orbital Path, North Downs Way and the Pilgrims' Way.

 Clubs and teams

 The most prominent sports club in the borough is Crystal Palace Football Club, based in the north of the borough since 1918.
 Palace play at the purpose-built stadium of Selhurst Park, which the club moved to in 1924 from the Nest, its first Croydon-based stadium.
 The Nest had previously been the home of the defunct Croydon Common Football Club and sat next to Selhurst station.
 Palace won promotion to the Premier League (the top tier of football in England) at the end of the 2012–13 season.
 Croydon has a Non-League football club, Croydon F.C. who play at Croydon Sports Arena.
 Sunday League team Purley Saint Germain also play at Croydon Sports Arena.

 Streatham-Croydon RFC, founded in 1871, is one of Greater London's oldest extant rugby union clubs, playing just north of the town centre at Frant Road in Thornton Heath.

 There are a number of field hockey clubs based in and around Croydon that are part of the South East Hockey and the London Hockey league structures.

 Current hockey clubs in and around the area are Addiscombe, Croydon Trinity Whitgiftian, Kenley, Purley, Purley Walcountians and Sanderstead.

 Croydon Amphibians SC plays in Division 2 British Waterpolo League.
 In 2008, the team won the National League Division 3.

-The borough also has a women's roller derby team called Croydon Roller Derby, which trains in Carshalton.
-The team was established in the early part of this decade and has played both national and international teams including Roller Derby Madrid, Stuttgart Valley Rollergirlz and Oxford Roller Derby.
+The borough previously had a women's roller derby team called Croydon Roller Derby, which trained in Carshalton.
+The team was established in the early part of this decade and played both national and international teams including Roller Derby Madrid, Stuttgart Valley Rollergirlz and Oxford Roller Derby.
 The sport is full-contact and played on quad skates with players skating round an elliptical track.
+In April 2019, Croydon Roller Derby announced on their Facebook page that it had taken the decision to disband.